hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter2/Questions.md

 foo();
 ```

--   Which rule will apply?
+1. Which rule apply?
--   What will be **this**?
+2. What will be **_this_**?
--   How do we know that the default binding rule applies?
+3. How do we know that the default binding rule applies?

+Answer:

+1. The **default binding** for this applies to the function call, and so points this at the global object
+2. Global Object
+3. We examine the call-site to see how `foo()` is called.
+In our snippet, `foo()` is called with a plain, un-decorated function reference.
+None of the other rules we will demonstrate will apply here, so the default binding applies instead.

+-

-11. If strict mode is in effect, what will happen to default binding?
+11. ### If strict mode is in effect, what will happen to default binding?
+    If strict mode is in effect, the global object is not eligible for the default binding, so the this is instead set to undefined.
-12. In default binding, is it important that content of function running in strict-mode or call-site?
+12. ### In default binding, is it important that content of function running in strict-mode or call-site?
+    A subtle but important detail is: even though the overall this binding rules are entirely based on the call-site, the global object is only eligible for the default binding if the contents of foo() are not running in strict mode; the strict mode state of the call-site of foo() is irrelevant.
-13. Consider this code:
+13. ### Consider this code:

 ```javascript
 function foo() {